 You wouldn’t need months of interaction to know what they’re best at and not so good at, how you can help them, and how they can help you.

-To better explain what a personal user manual could look like, how useful it can be, and how to make your own, here’s:
+To give you a better idea of what a personal user manual could look like, how useful it can be, and how to put yours together, here are:

 My Personal User Manual